alanng10/class-lang/Docue/Article/Single/a.md

 TypeName class is base class.
 The class has 2 derived class.
 1 derived class is IntTypeName.
 IntTypeName has syntax that is "int" index word.
+1 derived class is StructTypeName.
+StructTypeName has syntax that is ClassName followed by colon limit, followed by StructName.